 California Film & Television Tax Credit Program

-The California Film Commission is pleased to offer incentives for the fourth year of the Tax Credit Program, along with all of our existing services.
+The California Film Commission is pleased to offer incentives for the sixth year of the Tax Credit Program, along with all of our existing services.

 The following is a brief description of the program parameters: